zyprex/FLauncher/README.md

 1. This app's configurations are self documented.
 2. Correct configured line must end with `\n`.

-## Open Apps

-Example: `app#88#com.zyprex.flauncher`, launch this app by swipe up and up.
+Explain some use cases:

+- open android settings by swipe left bottom is `app#1#com.android.settings`
+- turn on/off flashlight by triple tap is `cmd#555#torch`
+- switch to silent mode by put two finger on screen is `cmd#D#ringer_mode_silent`
+- open music when headset connected is `app#HEADSET_IN#com.android.mediacenter`
+- call phone number 1234567 by some swipes is `call#123#1234567` (call can direct call phone number speed your money while dial not.)

-Tips: you can click prompt bar to run app instantly.
+Any action are 1s delay to launch, but you can click prompt bar to run it instantly.

-## About Dial or Call

-**WARN**: Call can direct call phone number while dial not.

 # App List

 Sort by long press and drag, delete by swipe left or right.

-Click app icon to launch app detail.
+Click app icon to show the context menu
-On Android 7.1 or above will list available shortcuts.
+(on Android 7.1 or above will list available shortcuts).

 # App List Configuration

-Long press and you can see the menu.
+Long press show the context menu.
 Swipe left or right add app to AppList.

 # Thanks